 Submit an Inspector License Application to the RMV.
-Mail the application with the license application fee to the RMV at the address provided on the application.
+You can complete the application online at www.Mass.gov/rmv Online RMV Service Center or download and print the application and mail it with the license application fee to the RMV at the address provided on the application.

 To learn more about becoming an inspector, or if you have any questions, please call our Customer Service Center at 1-844-358-0135

 If you want to become a licensed inspector of commercial motor vehicles, first you need to be licensed as a non-commercial inspector.
 In addition, you must: